A Countess Below Stairs: Synopsis

 Anna is a charming child who sees the good in everything and everyone: her cousin Sergei, her younger brother Petya, and all of her multiple governesses.
 She has lived her whole life being pampered and adored by her father, fussed over by the servants, and cosseted by her mother.
 However, she is forced to flee Russia after the Bolsheviks seize power and her father dies in The First World War.
 Forced to depend on the charity of her governess, Pinny, Anna takes a position as a housemaid at Mersham, home of Rupert Frayne, Earl of Westerholme.
 She keeps this a secret from her brother and cousin, telling her ailing mother she has been invited to stay at the country manor.

 The staff resent her employment, as they immediately realise she is nobly born.
 Despite their concerns, Anna proves herself hard-working and intelligent.
 As her fellow employees grow to love Anna, the Earl sends a message that he returning from service in the war.
-Having made a promise to his late older brother, Rupert is bringing home a rich fiancee to help fulfill Mersham's many debts.
+Having made a promise to his late older brother, Rupert is bringing home a rich fiancée to help fulfill Mersham's many debts.
 Upon meeting Anna, her grace and high spirits are obvious to him, and the two get along very well.

-When Muriel Hardwicke, Rupert's fiancee, arrives, everyone is first compelled to love her.
+When Muriel Hardwicke, Rupert's fiancée, arrives, everyone is first compelled to love her.
 Soon afterward, Mersham's inhabitants and neighbours see Muriel is a selfish, rude, vain, and nasty young woman, despite her flawless appearance.
 She is unfriendly to the staff, the dowager, the dog, and even to good family friends the Minna, and Viscount Byrne, bluntly insulting their daughter, the Honorable Olive, and her disability.
 Out of love and respect for Rupert, those Muriel offends suffer in silence, not wanting to ill-wish the Earl's bride.
 Learning of Muriel's deeds later, Rupert is angry and realises he did not ever truly love her, just as he falls in love with Anna.
 Nonetheless, he is a man of his word and will not jilt Muriel.